softboiler/copier-pipeline/README.md

 - Run `first_time_setup.ps1`.
 You can inspect the [setup script](https://github.com/blakeNaccarato/copier-python/blob/main/first_time_setup.ps1) if you like.
 It does the following:
   - Adds a `template` submodule for later updating.
   - Adds a `typings` submodule to synchronize `pyright` in GitHub Actions with Pylance.
-  - Bootstraps the initial template here at `blakeNaccarato/copier-python`.
   - Sets up a Python virtual environment specific to this project.
 This may take a little while.
 - Restart VSCode to refresh the "Source Control" sidebar, removing duplicate buttons/submodules which have already been deinitialized.
 This can be done easily with the "Developer: Reload Window" command.
 - There should be only one button in the "Source Control" sidebar now, indicating "Publish Branch".
 Press that button.